Jim1537/LIKe9-project/README.md

 - **LK9analog**.
 To get readings from simple analog sensors by internal timer.
 Photoresistors, MQ-series sensors, etc.
 - **LK9thermo**.
 To get actual temperature from thermistor by internal timer (Kelvin, Celsius or Fahrenheit).
 - **LK9touch**.
 To get readings from capacitive touch sensor.
 Has internal counter of sequential touches.

+For more details on using libraries, see their Examples.